11 Best Italian chocolate brands

 Guido Castagna

 Guido Castagna is also among the Italian excellences, awarded for 6 consecutive years at the International Chocolate Awards.
 This Turin-based company stands out for the scrupulous attention with which the entire manufacturing process is followed, from the selection of the cocoa beans, to the arrival in the laboratory, where a slow and respectful process of tradition is performed.
 Suffice it to say that Castagna, before processing the chocolate, ages it for 6 months.
-Among its most famous products are truffles, “bassinati” and, above all, “cremini”, with two layers of gianduja and a filling of hazelnut paste.
-The craftsman from Giaveno, in the province of Turin, employs a meticulous production system, from the purchase of cocoa beans in cooperatives and certified companies, to the packaging of products in made in Italy containers.
-The result are products with an often prodigious aromatic profile as in the case of “cremini”.
-Made with gianduia and hazelnut pasta, they are then covered with dark chocolate.
-Guido Castagna is one of those who control every step of the production, and who, in fact, ages the chocolate for six months before processing it.

 Amedei

-Amedei creates harmony among ingredients, textures and aromas, giving life to chocolates with a unique aromatic profile.
-An Italian know-how, in which elegance, simplicity and passion for chocolate come together in a taste that recalls the magic of Tuscany.
-Amedei is today one of the leading Italian companies in the production of artisan chocolate.
-This company also works by following the production process with meticulous attention and choosing only the highest quality raw materials, such as hazelnuts and pistachio from Bronte, an ingredient that has recently been used for the creation of white chocolate-based specialties.
-The strength of Amedei, however, are the dark chocolates: his is the best dark chocolate on the market, a delight prepared with Venezuelan cocoa.
-Panettone with dark chocolate, hazelnut cream, various types of bars: Amedei’s repertoire is rich and assorted, but for a truly special gift the best solution is the “Golden Seed”, an elegant package with a taste of all the specialties at a cost of 100 euros.
-Inside, you will find the company’s flagship products: the 50-gram “Porcelana”, the squares of white chocolate filled with Bronte pistachios, the “Prendimé”, the Tuscan spreadable cream and much more.
+The strength of Amedei, however, is the dark chocolates: he is the best dark chocolate on the market, a delight prepared with Venezuelan cocoa.
+Panettone with dark chocolate, hazelnut cream, and various types of bars: Amedei’s repertoire is rich and assorted, but for a truly special gift, the best solution is the “Golden Seed”, an elegant package with a taste of all the specialties at a cost of 100 euros.
+Inside, you will find the company’s flagship products: the 50-gram “Porcelana”, the squares of white chocolate filled with Bronte pistachios, the “Prendimé”, the Tuscan spreadable cream, and much more.
 A gift for true connoisseurs.

 Slitti